petehunt/loris/README.md

 beat web on benchmarks, but it shouldn't beat the web stack by as much as it has been.
 I think this is mostly due to the fact that web front-end engineers put too much computation in the UI thread.
 There's a few other candiates too: inefficient CSS (and JS that drives the CSS!) and poor network fetching/batching/caching of data and code.
-Hopefully Slowloris solves the first problem, education and something like Zepto solves the second one, and something like Backbone solves the third problem.
+Hopefully Loris solves the first problem, education and something like Zepto solves the second one, and something like Backbone solves the third problem.